eduvpn/documentation/SESSION_EXPIRY.md

 $ sudo vpn-maint-reset-system
 ```

-### Per User Session Expiry
+## Per User Session Expiry

 **NOTE**: this has been implemented in vpn-user-portal >= 3.3.4

-It is possible to allow individual `sessionExpiry` overrides based on user
+It is possible to allow an individual `sessionExpiry` override based on user
 permissions.
 The following two are use cases we identified:

 1. You want certain (power)users to be able to forgo regular